jhwhite/redirect_checker/README.md

 Python tool that checks status codes for a site

-This checker requires a base URL to be input on line 23.

 At this time it also requires an external file with a list of directories or files to check the status of.

 To run:
 -
-From the command line run python redirect_checker.py name_of_file.txt.
+From the command line run:
+>python redirect _ checker.py inputfile.txt outputfile.txt

 The txt file should be in the format of:
-/path
+>/path

 Example.
 If you want to check www.example.com

-Change line 23 from
-    base_url = #"INSERT base_url HERE"
+Change the base _ url variable to the domain you are checking.

+>base_url = #"URL"

 to

-    base_url = "example.com"
+>base_url = "example.com"

-In the external file:
-    /services
-    /about
-    /contact